 Imagine a world where convenience meets technology, and transactions become seamless across borders.
 This is the world that JCB Cards, a trailblazer in the payment industry, has been building since its inception.
 Founded in Japan in 1961, JCB has grown from a domestic card issuer to a global powerhouse, offering innovative solutions for individuals and businesses alike.
 Its network spans millions of merchants and cardholders across the globe, cementing its position as one of the most recognized and trusted names in the payment card industry.
 Let’s delve into the fascinating statistics behind JCB’s growth and influence in 2025.

-- The card is now accepted in 190 countries and territories, with plans to expand further by 2025.
+- JCB is now accepted in 195 countries and territories, expanding its global presence further in 2025.

-- In 2024, JCB cards accounted for 18% of all card transactions in Asia, reflecting its dominance in the region.
+- In 2025, JCB cards made up 20% of all card transactions in Asia, solidifying regional leadership.

 Credit Card Market Share in Japan by Provider